 5. Effectively resolves complex problems by conducting a thorough analysis of the problems and employing appropriate strategies for resolution.

 6. Provides continuity of leadership, management, and support for the Management Information Systems group by assuming the duties and responsibilities of the Coordinator of Management Information Systems during absences and providing support for systems during the absence of the assigned Systems Analysts.

-10. Assists the Coordinator of Management Information Systems with special projects by performing functions such as collecting relevant information, conducting appropriate research, writing reports, and providing analysis and evaluations in a variety of areas including personnel staffing and technologies.
+10. Assists the Coordinator of Management Information Systems (MIS) with special projects by performing functions such as collecting relevant information, conducting appropriate research, writing reports, and providing analysis and evaluations in a variety of areas including personnel staffing and technologies.

 11. Assists in the development of a competent and effective staff by supervising and monitoring the productivity and skill level of the MIS staff, participating in performance reviews and goal setting, promoting the professional development of Systems Analysts and Programmer/Analysts, and assuming a leadership role in the MIS group’s internal training program.